 Mechanical & Aerospace Engineering

 Dr. Rajiv Malhotra got his PhD in Mechanical Engineering from Northwestern University and is currently an associate professor at Rutgers University where he has established the Advanced Manufacturing Sciences Laboratory, funded by both federal and industry sources.
 His research focuses on knowledge-driven innovation of advanced manufacturing processes that span additive, deformative, and subtractive paradigms.
 He has published his research in diverse journals including Applied Materials and Interfaces, Advanced Functional Materials, Advanced Theory and Simulations, Nanotechnology, Additive Manufacturing, Journal of Materials Processing Technology, and Journal of Manufacturing Processes.
-He is an associate editor for Manufacturing Letters, Journal of Manufacturing Processes, and Scientific Reports and has been a guest-editor for special issues in ASME and SME journals, the Micro-Nanomanufacturing track chair in the ASME Manufacturing Science and Engineering Conference, and a scientific committee member in the North American Manufacturing Research Conference.
-His research and service efforts were recognized by the 2017 Young Manufacturing Engineer Award from the Society of Manufacturing Engineers and the 2018 Associate Editor of the Year Award from the Society of Manufacturing Engineers.

 Education